Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/emotes/readme.md

 - N/A

 ### Credits:
-Gandalf2k15 - porting and refactoring
+- Gandalf2k15 - porting and refactoring
+- Avunia Takiya
+  - refactoring code

-Avunia Takiya - refactoring code and adjusting existing sound files, adding more emotes VOREstation - a couple of the soundfiles and emote texts
+  - adjusting existing sound files
+  - adding more emotes
+- VOREstation - a couple of the soundfiles and emote texts